slebetman/sendgrid-event-logger/README.md

 All sendgrid events are logged to a time-series index with the prefix `mail-`.
 The server logs events to a new index each day similar to how [logstash](https://www.elastic.co/products/logstash) works.

+By default the server listens to port 8080 but this can be changed in the config file.

+The config file is located at: `/etc/sendgrid-event-logger.json`.

 ## License